Sharath-Devanand/Exploring-Global-Carbon-Emissions-Data/README.md

 ## Credits

 - Dataset by [Our World in Data](https://github.com/owid/co2-data)
-- Assignment for COM6018 - Data Analysis & Visualisation (The University of Sheffield)
+- Assignment for COM6018 - Data Science with Python (The University of Sheffield)
 - Analysis by Sharath Devanand